hunter-teacher-cert/work-topics-Mamudu/sentence_generation/sentence_generation.md

-Here the code in codeskulptor3: https://py3.codeskulptor.org/
+Here is the link to the code in codeskulptor3: https://py3.codeskulptor.org/

 import random